IDMNYU/audiolab/docs/synths.md

 [Serge synthesizers](https://en.wikipedia.org/wiki/Serge_synthesizer) are analog modular synthesizers that incorporate the  designs of [Serge Tcherepnin](https://en.wikipedia.org/wiki/Serge_Tcherepnin).
 Tcherepnin, while working at CalArts in the 1970s, developed his line of modular synthesizers after meeting with [Don Buchla](https://en.wikipedia.org/wiki/Don_Buchla) and working with composer [Morton Subotnick](https://en.wikipedia.org/wiki/Morton_Subotnick).
 Tcherepnin realized that contemporary modular synthesizers were far too expensive to be affordable for students and hobbyists, and so he set out to develop a modular system that was low cost and emphasized flexibility.
 Tcherepnin made a number of innovative decisions to keep costs down, such as the use of (cheaper) banana jacks instead of audio connectors, and the ["paperfacing"](http://djjondent.blogspot.com/2013/12/two-panel-vintage-paperface-serge.html) of his synthesizer panels so that the aluminum  could be pre-drilled in a grid regardless of the customer's desired module configuration.

-In addition, unlike many of his competitors, Serge also sold his systems as *kits*, where the customer would receive a PCB, a face plate and decal label, a bill-of-materials for which electronic components to purchase, and detailed assembly instructions.
+In addition, unlike many of his competitors, Serge also sold his systems as *kits*, where the customer would receive a circuit board, a face plate and decal label, a Ziploc bag of discrete electronic components, and detailed assembly instructions.
 This DIY approach - similar to [HeathKit radios](https://shop.heathkit.com/page/homepage) popular at the time - allowed Serge systems to be purchased for a fraction of the cost of a Buchla system if the buyer didn't mind doing some soldering.
 Many licensed Serge systems today are still sold as kits, with a number of builders, such as our friends at [Patch Point](https://www.patch-point.com/) in Berlin, available to professionaly assemble the kits into finished synthesizers using high quality components.

 Tcherepnin's designs found commercial success as a low-cost alternative to other modular synthesis systems available at the time.
 His company (Serge Modular Music Systems) sold synthesizers under the **Serge** name until 1986.
 After that, Tcherepnin licensed his designs *non-exclusively* to a number of manufacturers, such as [Sound Transform Systems](http://www.serge-fans.com/prices.html) in the USA, [Elby Designs](https://www.elby-designs.com/index.html) in Australia, [Random Source](http://randomsource.net/) in Germany, [the Human Comparator](http://73-75.com) in Sweden, and [Loudest Warning](http://loudestwarning.co.uk) in the UK.
 In addition, a number of synthesizer designers, such as [Bugbrand](https://bugbrand.co.uk), [Modcan](http://www.modcan.com/), [Ciat-Lonbarde](https://ciat-lonbarde.net), and [Kilpatrick Audio](http://kilpatrickaudio.com/), continue to develop new synths using a Serge-inspired or Serge-compatible format.